milangupta4/milangupta4.github.io/_posts/2025-01-25-disney-hotstar-product-analytics.md

 Within the context of multiple choices competing for user's time, a week is a good indicator of user's engagement.
 (Having said that, I would still track DAUs to identify how many Core Users the app has)

-1. Advertising Revenue (for non-premium users) - Advertising revenue reflects content partnerships (in-video ad placement) and programmatic ad insertions (marketplace model).
+1. **Advertising Revenue (for non-premium users)** -

+Advertising revenue reflects content partnerships (in-video ad placement) and programmatic ad insertions (marketplace model).

 User segmentation is critical in advertising revenue, as ad packages are priced on the basis of how attractive customers are to potential advertisers.

 For example, Cricket on IPL will have fairly low CPMs, as the audience is very diffuse.

-    English premier league, with its English speaking fanbase, would have a higher CPM, reflecting the viewer’s higher affinity to purchase.
+On the other hand the (English) Premier League, with its English speaking fanbase, would have a higher CPM, reflecting the viewer’s higher affinity to purchase.
+To target those customers, Acko Insurance company has run a sticky campaign promoting their insurance products.

 ### Retention